Jerry D'Amigo: Professional

 As a free agent following the season, D'Amigo returned for a second stint in Germany, agreeing to a one-year contract with Düsseldorfer EG of the DEL on August 4, 2021.
 D'Amigo collected 9 goals and 25 points in 53 games.
 He signed as a free agent with Löwen Frankfurt of the DEL on November 7, 2022.
+In his fourth season in the DEL in 2022–23 season, D'Amigo helped Frankfurt in their first season in the top tier by recording 4 goals and 14 points through 38 regular season games.
+Following their defeat in the playoff qualifiers to former club Düsseldorfer EG, D'Amigo left Löwen Frankfurt at the conclusion of his contract on March 19, 2023.

+On November 26, 2024, D'Amigo signed with the Slovak Extraliga team HK 32 Liptovsky Mikulas.
+On January 11, 2025, he departed the Slovak team and became an assistant coach with the Elmira Aviators of the North American Hockey League the following day on January 12, 2025.

 International play

 D'Amigo represented the under-18 United States team for the first time in his career at the 2009 IIHF World U18 Championships, where he helped them win the gold medal and led Team USA in scoring; he was also fifth overall in tournament scoring, with 13 points.
 He represented the United States at the junior level at the 2010 World Junior Ice Hockey Championships, where he won gold and finished fourth in tournament scoring, with 12 points.
 He represented the U.S. at the junior level once again at the 2011 World Junior Ice Hockey Championships, where he won bronze and finished with two points scored.